cjus/node-neo4j-presentation/presentation/teleprompt.md

 The new bit is the syntax r knows star 2. ^

-This is known as a variable length relationship.
+This is referred to as a :variable: length [relationship].

 Here we're saying